Health care providers do not know the exact cause of acrodermatitis. But, they do know that it is linked with other infections.

-In Italian children, acrodermatitis is seen frequently with hepatitis B, but this link is rarely seen in the United States.
+In Italian children, acrodermatitis is seen frequently with hepatitis B. But this link is rarely seen in the United States.
 Epstein-Barr virus (EBV, mononucleosis) is the virus most often associated with acrodermatitis.
-Other associated viruses inclcude, cytomegalovirus, coxsackie viruses, parainfluenza virus, respiratory syncytial virus (RSV), and some live virus vaccines.

 Other symptoms that may appear include:

-Your doctor can diagnose this condition by looking at the skin and rash.
+The provider can diagnose this condition by looking at the skin and rash.
 The liver, spleen, and lymph nodes may be swollen.

 The following tests may be done to confirm the diagnosis or rule out other conditions:

 Acrodermatitis by itself is not treated.
-Infections associated with this condition, such as hepatitis B and Epstein-Barr, are treated.
-Cortisone creams may help with itching and irritation.
+Infections linked with this condition, such as hepatitis B and Epstein-Barr, are treated.
+Cortisone creams and oral antihistamines may help with itching and irritation.